PausJure/505MI-CybersecLAB/06_AITM_2/report.md

 ![A cache](images/image-10.png)

-now we construct the code to execute taask 1.B:
+Now we construct the code to execute taask 1.B:

 ```py
 #!/usr/bin/env python3